omarclaflin/QRAMO-TwilightTales/README.md

 # QRAMO-TwilightTales
  Card game to auto-generate a story, play as a pretentious author TV host explaining your work, compete against AI.
-Dumb idea for an "Apple to Apple" type of game I had in college, just leaning heavily on AI to implement.
+Dumb idea for an "Apples to Apples" type of game I had in college, just leaning heavily on AI to implement.

 This was a project to test Replit, and see if I could create a multiplayer Web game.
 (Answer: Yes, but only after restarting half a dozen times.
 And then a bunch of debugging time.)